Napattnpp/DIMZ/README.md

    - Temperature and humidity data are sent every 30 minutes.

 #### Data Transmission:
-- Data is encoded in two stages for efficiency:
+- Data is encoded in two stages for efficiency
   1. **Run-Length Encoding (RLE)**: Compresses the data to reduce size.
   2. **Alphabet Replacement Encoding**: Further compresses the RLE data for transmission.
 - The encoded data is sent to the Data Center via the NRF module.